Moscow Marathon

 The Moscow Marathon is a running and sporting event held annually in Moscow, Russia.
 The official marathon distance of 42.195 kilometers (26 miles 385 yards) is set up as a citywide road race where professional athletes and amateur runners jointly participate.
 First initiated in 2013, as a successor of Moscow International Peace Marathon (est. 1980), the event traditionally takes place on the last weekend in September.

-Moscow Marathon certified by IAAF.
+Moscow Marathon is certified by World Athletics.
 It is a member of AIMS.

-The race was canceled in 2021 due to the coronavirus pandemic.
+The race was canceled in 2021 due to the COVID-19 pandemic.

 Course

-The marathon is run over a largely flat course around the Moscow River, and spans 42.195 km, but with partially high elevation up to 100 m.
+The marathon is run over a largely flat course around the Moskva, and spans 42.195 km, but with partially high elevation up to 100 m.